 Paigah Tombs, Hyderabad

 To be honest, I was not expecting much even when I was on my way to these tombs.
 All I expected was some tombs built in typical Indo-Islamic style.
 I was pleasantly surprised to see some astonishing architecture and stuccowork to see.
 Given the number of people who mentioned this place to me, I expected them to be well maintained.
 But they lie in complete neglect with some part falling off every day.
-I did not expect a guide and the internet being the only one to tell me something about this place.
+I did not expect a guide and the internet is the only one to tell me something about this place.
 But the caretaker of the monument was one of the best guides I have met.
 Not just for the knowledge that he shared with us and his showing around the place, but for the passion, he had for the monument.

 He wanted the place to live so that the generations can see the work of the men who lie there.
 He is a typical loyal associate of the family and their legacy.

 Paigah Monument in Hyderabad

 The monument contains a mosque with a water tank in front of it.
 A Naqqar Khana where music must have been played, and lots of graves some of which can be called tombs for all that surrounds them.
 This place can be a small lesson in the architectural elements since it blends so many of them.
 The range of architecture varies from Mughal to Persian to Rajasthani to Turkish to Greek to Deccani.
 Then there is stuccowork that is all over the tombs and you can study and admire it for hours.
 There are carvings in marble and Jade.
 There are wooden doors with jaali work and some with very interesting designs.
 And there are embellishments on walls and you can see varieties of flowers, fruits, and vines.
 Only one tomb has inlay work with colorful Meena on it.

 Nawab Taig Jung Bahadur